KJKan/mcfarland/Tutorial.md

 The tutorial accompanies the paper Kan, K.J., de Jonge, H., van der Maas, H.L.J., Levine, S.Z., & Epskamp, S. (2020).
 How to Compare Latent Factor Models and Psychometric Network Models.
 In Memory of John Dennis McFarland. *Journal of Intelligence*.

-We illustrate here hoe
+We illustrate here how
 -  A network can be extracted from the data from one sample and fitted on the data of another sample.
      - In other words, we provide the means how to test if a given network *replicates*
 - The fit statistics of that network can be compared witj the fit statistics of (various) factor models.

-The gactor models being fitted are those that were considered by McFarland (2020):
+The factor models being fitted are those that were considered by McFarland (2020):
 - A measurement model
 - A (second order) g model
 - A bifactor model